goblimey/ntripcaster/README.md

 The rtk2go.com NTRIP service allows you to connect your own base station and share its corrections with other people.
 Unfortunately,
 a lot of the base station owners (in the UK at least) seem to switch them off when they are not using them.
+All the ones near me are only on occasionally.
 Also, the service is only free now while it's in beta test.
-The providers (snip.com) say that they plan to charge for it eventually.
+The owners say that they plan to charge for it eventually.

 ## NTRIP on a Budget
 In the past,